AnswerrocketKW/mcp-test/README.md

 **`bootstrap.sh`** - The entry point script that:
 - Can be downloaded and run with a single `curl` command
-- Clones the full repository to a temporary directory
+- Clones the full repository to a permanent, cross-platform application directory
 - Ensures all required files (`lib/`, `scripts/`, etc.) are available
 - Runs the main installer and passes through any command-line arguments
-- Automatically cleans up temporary files when done
+- Handles updates by fetching the latest changes from the repository

 **`install.sh`** - The main installer script that:
 - Performs the actual installation steps listed above
+- Always works with the local repository (no remote cloning)
 - Depends on modular library files in `lib/` and utility scripts in `scripts/`
 - Handles system setup, dependency installation, and MCP server configuration
-- Can be run directly if you already have the repository cloned
+- Used for development work when you have a local clone

+**Installation Locations:**
+- **macOS**: `~/Library/Application Support/AnswerRocket/mcp-server`
+- **Linux**: `~/.local/share/answerrocket/mcp-server`
+- **Windows**: `%APPDATA%/AnswerRocket/mcp-server`

-The bootstrap approach allows us to maintain clean, modular code while still providing a convenient single-command installation experience.
+The bootstrap approach allows us to maintain clean, modular code while providing a convenient single-command installation experience and proper application directory structure.

 ## Manual Installation